Lucy and Ricky Ricardo: Europe

-Very soon after returning home from Hollywood, Ricky's band is given a chance to tour around Europe.
+Soon after returning home from Hollywood, Ricky's band is given a chance to tour around Europe.
 Fred is recruited as Ricky's band manager and Lucy and Ethel tag along.
 Lucy misses the boat and has to be lowered to the deck of the cruise ship, the USS Constitution, from a helicopter.
 They sail across the Atlantic, where Lucy has to settle for being partnered with a young boy to play games on deck but together they win a ping pong trophy.
 She also manages to get stuck in a porthole.

 After landing in England, Lucy gets the chance to perform for and meet Queen Elizabeth.
 She also participates in a fox hunt and gets to stay at an English estate.

 In Paris, she meets Charles Boyer who has been warned by Ricky not to admit who he is because Lucy is so star-struck; Boyer takes his advice when Lucy corners him and claims he is Maurice DuBois, an out-of-work actor.
 Ricky has feigned jealousy about Lucy's obsession with Charles Boyer so she hires "DuBois" to impersonate Boyer and pitch woo to her in front of Ricky so she can reassure him with her total lack of interest.
 She coaches "DuBois" on Boyer's "growl" and mannerisms, remaining unaware that he is the real Boyer until Ethel calls her and reveals Ricky and Boyer's trick.

 In another episode, Lucy is arrested by French police after inadvertently using counterfeit money.
 The scene that ensues, after Ricky arrives to bail her out, involves the only-French-speaking Commandante interrogating Lucy by directing questions to his French-and-German-speaking Lieutenant in French, who translates the questions into German and directs them to a drunken German-and-Spanish-speaking prisoner, who translates the questions into Spanish to ask Spanish-and-English-speaking Ricky, who makes the final translation into English for Lucy.
 Her answers must travel back up the chain to the Commandante.

 Also, she stomps on grapes in Turo, a winemaking town in Italy, and wrestles her professional grape-stomping partner in a grape vat.